UtrechtUniversity/researchcloud-items/docs/playbooks/reverse_proxy.md

 ## Description

 This component allows you to configure a list of *locations* which will be turned into reverse proxies.
 You can configure the proxy backend, timeouts and limits, and authentication options, including SRAM authentication and HTTP basic auth.

-When using HTTP basic auth, you must set the `htpasswd` attribute to refer to a file defined in the `reverse_proxy_auth_info` variable.
+When using HTTP basic auth, you must set the `htpasswd` attribute to refer to a file existing under the location `/etc/nginx/passwd/`.
+You can either:

+1. Create this file yourself (e.g. in a different component).
+2. Let this component create it for you. **In that case, you must set the relevant information in a CO secret.** See the `reverse_proxy_auth_info` variable below.

 ## Variables

-`reverse_proxy_locations`: String of YAML dict objects (one on every newline) defining reverse proxy locations.
+`reverse_proxy_locations`: Required.
+String.
+A list of YAML dict objects defining reverse proxy locations.
 Example:

 ```yaml
 - {name: test_noauth, location: /, backend: "http://localhost:8000"} # no authentication for /